OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 ###### Ghidra

 As mentioned in "[Tooling](#tooling "Tooling")" section, Ghidra is an open source software reverse engineering tool.
-Ghidra is a versatile tool which apart from disassembling binaries, it has a inbuilt decompiler and also provides a scripting interface for advance usage.
+Ghidra is a versatile tool which apart from disassembling binaries, it has an inbuilt decompiler and also provides a scripting interface for advance usage.

 Start Ghidra using `ghidraRun` (\*nix) or `ghidraRun.bat` (Windows), depending on the platform you are on.
 Once Ghidra is fired up, create a new project by specifying the project directory.
 You will be greeted by a window as shown below: